Snaiel/ML-Fireballs/README.md

         - Run the custom-trained YOLOv8 object detection model on each tile.
 Wondering how the YOLOv8 model was made?
 Refer to [Dataset & Model Methodology](#dataset--model-methodology).
         - Reposition each tile detection to its respective position in the full-sized image.
         - Find groups of overlapping bounding boxes and group them together.
+Using Intersection over Minimum (IoM) since this is different parts of a fireball instead of boxes that encompass an entire object (Refer to [NPSC3000 Final Report](https://docs.google.com/document/d/1VIhHn5ITAtdnMW_uqT6OCrQ7q-S7ySy_1gwjdMkDZ2g/edit?usp=sharing) sections "Intersection Over Minimum" and "Fireball Detection on Complete Images").
         - Merge the bounding boxes within the separate groups.
 I was initially just merging bounding boxes as an intersection was found, but that sometimes results in the resultant bigger merged bounding box now overlapping with other bounding boxes that weren't previously overlapping with the original boxes.
         - Discard resulting bounding boxes that are too small.